Bhale Jodi (2016 film)

 Bhale Jodi is a 2016 Indian Kannada-language romantic comedy film directed by Sadhu Kokila.
 A remake of Nandini Reddy's Telugu film Ala Modalaindi (2011), the film is produced by Shailendra Babu under his home banner.
 The film stars Sumanth Shailendra and Shanvi Srivastava in the lead roles along with Harshika Poonacha in the second lead.
 The music is composed by Sadhu Kokila and cinematography is by Jai Anand.

 Filming began in the November month of 2014 and took a single stretch of 32 days to complete.
 However, the film could not release for a long time.
 After multiple announcements of the release dates, the film released on 19 February 2016.
-Even though movie had rich making and good technicians it received negative reviews for its lack of depth in story and substandard performances by the lead cast.
+Even though movie had rich making and was technically sound, it received negative reviews for its lack of depth in story and substandard performances by the lead cast.